qgis/QGIS-Documentation/docs/training_manual/database_concepts/adding_data.rst

 Insert statement
 -------------------------------------------------------------------------------

 How do you add data to a table?
-The sql :kbd:`INSERT` statement provides the functionality for this:
+The sql ``INSERT`` statement provides the functionality for this:

 .. code-block:: sql